Autoparallel/site/content/longform/holy_trinity/algebra_as_computation.md

 At any rate, this is the *sum* operation we will want on vector spaces that will give us a sum on vector-like objects in the long run!
 In the case we are using it on spaces, we should think of this computation as a *formation* (or *construction*) rule.

+**NOTES FROM BEFORE**

+The coproduct and product types are the same for (finite sums or products) of vector spaces since I can assume $\boldsymbol{0}$ can take the place of a missing vector in the sum to create a product, or I can remove it in the case of a product to yield a sum (this was argued before).

 ## tensor product type
 Next, we want to define a multiplicative operation on vector spaces which will descend to a *multiplication* operation on the vector-like objects we are building.